How to Make Homemade Detroit-Style Pizza

 This post may contain affiliate links.
 Please read my disclosure policy.

 If you love pan pizza with an irresistible cheese frico crust, you will love this Detroit-style pizza recipe.
-The base is very similar to focaccia, light and airy in texture but sturdy enough to sustain a blanket of cheese, sauce, pickled jalapeños, and cup and char pepperoni.
-Below you will find step-by-step instruction for how to make excellent Detroit-style pizza at home.
+The base is very similar to focaccia, light and airy, and thanks to a parbake, it’s sturdy enough to sustain a blanket of cheese, sauce, pickled jalapeños, and cup-and-char pepperoni.
+Below you will find step-by-step instructions for how to make excellent Detroit-style pizza at home and the secret to creating a tall and lacy cheese frico crust.

 My introduction to Detroit-style pizza came not by way of Detroit’s legendary Buddy’s Pizza, but rather from Matt and Emily Hyland, the couple behind Pizza Loves Emily, whose New Haven-style pizzas are near and dear to my heart, and whose Emmy Squared slices now follow close behind.

-After this Emmy Squared takeout dinner, I found myself determined to make this style of pizza at home for two reasons: one because it was delicious, but two because it seemed easy: I loved the idea of making one large pizza in one vessel, presenting it to the family, and then: turning the oven off!
+After this at-home Emmy Squared dinner, I found myself determined to learn how to make this style of pizza for two reasons: one because it was delicious, but two because it seemed easy: I loved the idea of making one large pizza in one vessel, presenting it to the family, and then: turning the oven off!
 (I’ve gotten used to never sitting on pizza night.)

 Friends, guess what?
 Having Detroit-style pizza in the dinner rotation is as dreamy as imagined.
 Making one and only one pizza that feeds my entire family is life-changing.
 (Turns out: I like sitting!)